aprnbji/PCBRecon/README.md

 # PCBRecon

 ## Overview
-PCBRecon is a hardware analysis tool for embedded security auditing, utilizing machine learning and image recognition to identify PCB components and potential debugging interfaces.
+PCBRecon is a hardware analysis tool for embedded security auditing that utilizes machine learning and image recognition to identify PCB components and potential debugging interfaces.

 ## Key Features
 - Component recognition